Can I inherit my husband’s estate if he left me nothing in his will?

 Answer:

-But, the right of election may not be available to the surviving spouse, if the decedent was not domiciled in New York at the time of death.
-However, if the decedent had elected New York laws to govern his property in New York, the surviving spouse can exercise the right to election.
+However, this right may not apply if the deceased was not domiciled in New York at the time of death.
+If your husband chose New York laws to govern his properties here, you might still be able to exercise your right to election.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.